We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Interview – 2011

 Producer/director Gary Scott has spent time in the newsroom, the museum, and on location.
-Trained as an historian and journalist, Scott has been producing with Wellington company Gibson Group since 2001 though he began his screen career in the stressful world of primetime TV news.
-Scott also helps Gibson Group develop multmedia experiences for museums.
+Trained as a historian and journalist, Scott has been producing with Wellington company Gibson Group since 2001.
+Scott also helps Gibson Group develop multimedia experiences for museums.

 In this ScreenTalk, Scott talks about:

-• How TV producing involves mediating between art and commerce
+• How producing is a balancing act between art and commerce

-• Working as part of the producing team on a trio of shows about the police: Undercover (about undercover police), Line of Fire (the armed offenders squad), and NZ Detectives
+• Working on a trio of documentaries about the police: Undercover (the police declined to be interviewed), Line of Fire (the Armed Offenders Squad), and NZ Detectives

-• Dealing with the Church of Scientology for documentary How to Spot a Cult
+• Dealing with traumatic situations, such as Flight 703: The Survivors, and "enemies", like the Church of Scientology, for documentary How to Spot a Cult

 This video was first uploaded on 21 June 2011, and is available under this Creative Commons licence.
 This licence is limited to use of ScreenTalk interview footage only and does not apply to any video content and photographs from films, television, music videos, web series and commercials used in the interview.